abhimanyu7062/JavaScript-Repo/README.md

 A callback is a function that is passisng function as a argument and it is executed after the completiotion of outer function.
 Callback oftenly used in asyncronous programing .

+# Strict Mode
+Strict mode is design to help for developer to write better code React application. when we wrap component it give warning like deprecated api and side effect in render phases

+#